SallyPY/Escape/README.md

 Escape
 ======

-Final Programming Assignment
+<h2>Introduction</h2>

+<p>A room escape game is what it sounds like: a game where a user must get out of a locked room, usually through solving a progression of puzzles. <a href="http://neutralxe.net/esc/sphere_play.html">This</a> is a good example.</p>

-This will be a simple room escape game using Java Swing.
-It will act as my final assignment for my fall 2014 intro to compsci class.
+<p>My game a simple Java room escape game using eclipse.
+It will act as my final assignment for my Fall 2014 Intro to Computer Science class. </p>

-The code is at the hands of a beginner and a new user to GitHub, so be aware of inefficiencies.
+<p>The code is at the hands of a beginner and a new user to GitHub, so there will be problems on the way.</p>

 11/15
 Having issues navigating GitHub.
 I will need to do more research.
 There is trouble with committing, branching, syncing, etc.